The new Whistleblowers Protection Act finally introduced in Poland

 Who has the burden of proving retaliation?

-In the event of taking any action described in the Whistleblowers Protection Act, or other actions taken by the employer, the whistleblower is presumed to be retaliatory actions.
-It is up to the employer to prove that the actions were taken for objective and duly justified reasons.
+In the event of taking any action described in the Whistleblowers Protection Act, or any other action taken by the employer that could potentially be acknowledged as retaliation, it is presumed that this is a retaliatory action.
+It is employer’s obligation to prove that the actions were taken for objective and duly justified reasons.

 Incentives for whistleblowers